 - Light aerosol can is easy to hold, carry, and use; ideal for kitchen, garage, boat, RV, dorm, and more

-- Extinguishes paper, fabric, wood, grease, and electrical fires
+- Extinguishes paper, fabric, wood, grease, and electrical fires, Light aerosol can is easy to hold, carry and use

 Have you tried using a fire extinguisher?
 Tell us your experience in the comments below!